didreamerssystem/SystemPride/README.md

-# PluralKit
+# SystemPride
-PluralKit is a Discord bot meant for plural communities.
+SystemPride is a Discord bot meant for plural communities.
 It has features like message proxying through webhooks, switch tracking, system and member profiles, and more.

-**Do you just want to add PluralKit to your server?
+**Do you just want to add SystemPride to your server?
 If so, you don't need any of this.
 Use the bot's invite link: https://discord.com/oauth2/authorize?client_id=466378653216014359&scope=bot%20applications.commands&permissions=536995904**

-PluralKit has a Discord server for support, feedback, and discussion: https://discord.gg/PczBt78
+SystemPride has a Discord server for support, feedback, and discussion: https://discord.gg/PczBt78

 # Requirements
 Running the bot requires [.NET 5](https://dotnet.microsoft.com/download) and a PostgreSQL database.
 It should function on any system where the prerequisites are set up (including Windows).